tipcoin-dev/tipcoin/doc/README.md

 Unpack the files into a directory and run:

-- `bin/monacoin-qt` (GUI) or
+- `bin/tipcoin-qt` (GUI) or
 - `bin/tipcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run monacoin-qt.exe.
+Unpack the files into a directory, and then run tipcoin-qt.exe.

 ### macOS